DaveChamberlinKidd/ArlosCommitNotation/README.md

 One good approach to enable small features is to refactor until the feature change is easy, then add it.
 Then add the feature one piece at a time, with a test for each.

+# Hooks

+## Prepare Commit Message
+Copy the `prepare-commit-msg` file into your `.git/hooks` directory to add notation help text

 # Living Documentation

 We invite you to submit pull requests to help evolve this notation and methodology.